NBISweden/development-guidelines/README.md

 ### Speaking about security….
 To be safe while navigating the wild west that modern computing can be, make sure to:
-* Keep software up-to-date (Turn on automatic updates for your operating system and programs).
+* Keep software up-to-date (turn on automatic updates for your operating system and programs).
 * Use a password manager (third-party or browser’s built-in depending on your needs) to facilitate strong unique passwords.
 Do not reuse